Written by Bindu Raichura

 Some of the factors to consider while searching for a surrogate are:

-The economical background of the surrogacy mother is an important point to consider, to understand more about her health and nutrition habits.
+The economical background of the surrogate mother is an important point to consider.
+It is also required to understand more about her health and nutrition habits.

 Both the surrogacy mother and the intended parents have to decide on their views on abortion.
 If the pregnancy develops any issues in the due course that requires terminating the pregnancy, both parties must agree.
 If the surrogacy mother has a firm stand against abortion and decides to carry a medically unfit child to term, it is the parents who will have to take responsibility after birth.
 Similarly, if the intended parents are against termination and the pregnancy is causing some risk to the surrogacy mother’s life, they need to be ok with her terminating the pregnancy to save her own life.